AlexShukel/get-changed-workspaces-action/README.md

 ### filter

-This input option allows to filter changed packages by some regex.
+This input option (regular expression) allows to filter changed packages by their names.
 Example:

 ```yml
 - uses: AlexShukel/get-changed-workspaces-action@v1.0.0
   with:
       filter: "@packages/*"
 ```

+This filter will select only those packages that match "@packages/\*" regular expression.

 ### base-ref